-The Governor recommends \$10.0 million for FY 2015 to level fund the program at the enacted amount.
-The Division of Municipal Finance reports that the requested distribution is based on December 2011 data.
-It anticipates updating planned distribution in spring 2014.
+The Governor recommended \$10.0 million for FY 2015 to level fund the program at the enacted amount.
+The Division of Municipal Finance reported that the Governor's budget included a distribution based on December 2011 data, as it did not have updated data.
+The Division released a new recommended distribution of the recommended funds, based on December 2012 data, in May 2014.
+The Assembly concurred.

 Municipal Incentive Aid.
-The Governor includes the enacted amount of \$5.0 million for the Municipal Incentive Aid program, which encourages sustainable funding of retirement plans and reduction of unfunded liabilities.
+The Assembly provided the enacted amount of \$5.0 million for the Municipal Incentive Aid program, which encourages sustainable funding of retirement plans and reduction of unfunded liabilities.

-Eligibility for funding differs in FY 2014, the first year of the program, and FY 2015 and FY 2016, the following two years.
-For FY 2014, a municipality may receive funds under one of three conditions: first, if it has no locally administered pension plan; secondly, if it has submitted an approved Funding Improvement Plan, if required, no later than June 1, 2013; or thirdly, if its locally administered plan is not required to submit a Funding Improvement Plan.
+Eligibility for funding in FY 2015 and FY 2016 differs from FY 2014 which was the first year of the program.
+For FY 2014, a municipality may receive funds under one of three conditions: firstly, if it has no locally administered pension plan; secondly, if it has submitted an approved Funding Improvement Plan, if required, no later than June 1, 2013; or thirdly, if its locally administered plan is not required to submit a Funding Improvement Plan.
 For FY 2015 and FY 2016, a municipality that still has a local plan that did not require a Funding Improvement Plan must be funding 100 percent of its annual required contribution.
 Those with no local plans or those implementing Funding Improvement Plans would continue to be eligible.
 Municipalities required to implement a Funding Improvement Plan must do so within 18 months after certification that the plan is in critical status.